 7. Swing to jazz music.

 Get down to sweet syncopation in mid-June when the Red Hook Jazz Festival brings together amazing local jazz groups to perform at Urban Meadow at Brooklyn’s Columbia Waterfront District.

 Treat Dad to one of the many Father’s Day events happening throughout the city around mid-June, such as Take Me Out to the Ball Game 1864, an annual exhibition baseball match played with historic equipment and historic rules at Bartow-Pell Mansion Museum in the Bronx.
-Find more vintage and modern baseball games in the city (read: Brooklyn Cyclones in the minor league, and those two MLB rivals we all know and love—or love to hate!).
+Plus, find more vintage and modern baseball games in the city (read: Brooklyn Cyclones in the minor league, and those two MLB rivals we all know and love—or love to hate!).

 9. Ride a carousel.

 Take a spin on the historic Flushing Meadows Carousel in Queens, which was moved from Coney Island to its current location for the 1964 World’s Fair and is right next to the Queens Zoo, or find another merry-go-round near you.

 Starting in July you can enjoy free outdoor movies all summer long with Riverflicks Family Fridaysat Hudson River Park in Greenwich Village, Manhattan; SummerScreen at McCarren Park in Williamsburg, Brooklyn; Outdoor Cinema at Socrates Sculpture Park in Long Island City, Queens; and more.

 Teach the kids the perfect cast (while sneaking in some bonding time) as you go fishing for blue gill and giant carp at Kissena Lake in Queens.
 Try casting a line at these other local fishing holes.

 12. Eat a famous frank.